 There are a number of steps involved with installing a solar electric system, including system design, contracting, permitting, installation, and interconnection with the utility.
 While physical construction can often be completed within a few weeks, steps such as permitting and interconnection involve working with local officials and their respective queue/schedules.
 This results in the entire process often taking three to six months, or more, depending on the location, motivation of the purchaser, and complexity of the site/permitting requirements.
 A solar installer can provide a more detailed timeline after considering the complexity of your installation and local jurisdiction.

-Can I install a solar electric system on my condo?
+Can I install a solar electric system on my condo or rental property?

-Yes, many of the same conditions that make a commercial property a good candidate for solar, apply for condominiums.
+Yes, many of the same conditions that make a commercial property a good candidate for solar, apply for condominiums or rental properties.
 Condo owners will likely need approval from their condo association before installing a solar electric system.
 For more information, please download Massachusetts Department of Energy Resource’s Solar Guide for Condominium Owners and Associations in Massachusetts, or this reference for landlords and condos developed for the city of Cambridge.
+For more information on solar for rental properties please see MassCEC's Sharing the Sun: Solar Solutions for Landlords and Tenants.

 What are the benefits of installing energy storage along with a solar electric system?